 A huge variation in estimates from one digital agency to the next can be due to different assumptions in the scope of work expected.

 You know you need a great website, but you may need guidance on the end goals, technical aspects, and how best to achieve them.
-For businesses of all sizes, websites are generally a large investment and require some serious thought and careful planning.
+For businesses of all sizes, websites are generally a large investment requiring serious thought and careful planning.

-So, when writing a brief for website design, follow these killer tips and make sure you get everything you need to get your project off on the right foot.
+So, when writing a brief for website design, follow these killer tips and ensure you get everything you need to get your project off on the right foot.
 Without further ado, here is our website brief checklist!